cssnr/zipline-android-docs/docs/guides/setup.md

 If you have Two-Factor enabled you will be prompted to enter a code after successful login.

 ::: tip NOTE
-If you have any trouble setting up the application, [support is available](./support.md).
+If you have any trouble setting up the application, [support is available](../support.md).
 :::

-You can now start [uploading](./uploading.md) files and text, and shorten URLs.
+You can now start [uploading](./uploading.md) files and text, and shortening URLs.